Avoid These Mistakes When Buying Tickets to Machu Picchu

 How do you decide which tickets to buy for your trip to Machu Picchu?

 Mistake #1.
-You think you're buying Machu Picchu tickets from the official government website.
+You think you're buying Machu Picchu tickets from the official NEW government website.
 But you're not.

 Mistake #2: Payment for Machu Picchu tickets did not go through and you don't know it